dorianpercic/Custom-Chart-Web-Components/README.md

 To use the custom chart web components, follow these steps:

 1. Clone or download the project repository.
+2. Install and use the minimum NodeJS version ```v14.18.1 (npm v6.14.15)```
-2. Install the required dependencies by running the following command in the project root directory:
+3. Install the required dependencies by running the following command in the project root directory:

 `npm install`